stccenter/COVID-19/analysis/CA - Air Pollution/Readme.md

 * Step 2: Clone this repository.
 The CA - Air Pollution has below folders and files:

-    1. Air Pollutants Data - The folder has California ground-based air pollution data - CO, O3, NO2, PM10, PM2.5, SO2
+    1. Air Pollutants Data folder has California ground-based air pollution data - CO, O3, NO2, PM10, PM2.5, SO2
-    2. Air Quality Analytical Tool - The folder has OMI_statitic_ca.py file.
+    2. Air Quality Analytical Tool folder has OMI_statitic_ca.py file.
 The script calculates periodical (pre, peri, and post) means of 2020 and 2015-2019, and their       differences
-    3. Air Quality Results - The folder has alifornia_counties_covid_env_data.xlsx file.
+    3. Air Quality Results folder has alifornia_counties_covid_env_data.xlsx file.
 The files holds daily average concentration for each pollutant.
 Seven-day moving average and standard error.
     4. requirements.txt - The text files contains the list of python packages required for the script.
+    5. Shapefile folder has California shapefile

-Additionally, download the satellite-based NO2 observations data from this [link](https://drive.google.com/drive/folders/1ZieN-_Z8Mv6ILqjLdhD0frNP8Y1BBOmI?usp=sharing)
+Additionally, download the satellite-based NO2 observations data from this [link](https://drive.google.com/drive/folders/1ZieN-_Z8Mv6ILqjLdhD0frNP8Y1BBOmI?usp=sharing).
+Download the 2015-2019 and 2020 folders.

+* Step 3: Place the below items inside the project folder CA_Air_Pollution
+  i. downloaded 2015-2019 and 2020 folders
+  ii.
+OMI_statitic_ca.py script
+  iii. requirements.txt
+  iv.
+Shapefile folder (the folder includes California.shp, California.prj, California.shx, California.dbf).

-* Step 3: Open the command prompt/terminal in your system.
+* Step 4: Open the command prompt/terminal in your system.
 Navigate to your project folder CA_Air_Pollution

   ```
   cd CA-Air Pollution
   ```

-* Step 4: Create a new conda environment.
+* Step 5: Create a new conda environment.

     **For Windows and Mac**